Five Do’s and Don’ts of a Photo Session

 will learn more about you and create a vision for your images.
 You’ll be excited instead of worried about the outcome.

 3. Do go with the flow & pose

 If your photographer puts you in a specific pose, trust that you look good, but also work with them.
-Keep laughing, playing with your hair, looking around- whatever feels natural.
-The more loose you are and capable of posing on your own, the smoother things will go.
+Keep laughing, playing with your hair, looking around, whatever feels natural.
+If you relax, let yourself be silly, and have fun, your portraits will look better.

 4. Don’t be last minute

 Plan out your outfit, hair, and makeup far in advance, so you aren’t scrambling at the last minute.
 Those things make a world of difference in pictures, so start researching, shopping, and getting your look together so you can feel confident instead of frustrated when you show up to your shoot.
 If you’re hiring me, you don’t have to worry about that.
 We plan all these details in our consultation before your photo session.

 5. Do begin with the end in mind

 Know how you want to use or display your photos before the shoot.
 The needs and approach for a business headshot are vastly different than a personal portrait session in which you want to capture a highlight in your life.
 If you want an epic family portrait to fill your two-story foyer, the approach, lighting, and location will be different than if you want an album to document a day in your family's life.
 Talking to your photographer beforehand is the best way to achieve your goals.
 This service is also included in my consultations.

 These do’s, and don’ts of a photo session are a highlight to help you start planning.
 A lot more details go into planning and executing a successful portrait session.
 Because of my thorough planning, I guarantee you’ll love your portraits.
 I go through all of these details during my Complimentary Consultation.
 Click below to get started.